Porsche 911 Interior

 - "Once you're situated, headroom and legroom are just fine, even for the very tall.
 The seats are quite firm, but supportive in every way they need to be." -- Consumer Guide (2013)

-Standard features in the 2014 Porsche 911 include dual-zone automatic climate control, a nine-speaker stereo system and the Porsche Communication Management (PCM) system, which includes a 7-inch touch-screen display with navigation, Bluetooth and a USB port.
-Available features include adaptive cruise control with pre-collision warning and automatic braking, a Bose sound system, a Burmester sound system, satellite and HD Radio, front and rear park assist and a sunroof on coupe models.
-Cabriolet models have a power-operated convertible top, while Targa models feature a power-retractable center roof panel.
+Standard features in the 2015 Porsche 911 include dual-zone automatic climate control and the Porsche Communication Management (PCM) infotainment system, which includes a 7-inch touch screen, a nine-speaker audio system, navigation, Bluetooth and a USB port.
+Available features include adaptive cruise control, forward collision warning with automatic braking, a 12-speaker Bose or Burmester sound system, satellite and HD Radio, a rearview camera, front and rear parking sensors and a sunroof on coupe models.
+Cabriolet models have a power-operated convertible soft top, while Targa models feature a power-retractable center roof panel.

 - "I have to give major props to the Burmester audio system.
 It's a pricey option, but this is a stellar-sounding system and is easily one of the best ones I've come across in a car." -- AutoWeek (2013)